srngch/42so_long/README.md

 Developed and tested in this environment.

-## Installation
+## Compile

 ### Mandatory

-To use only the mandatory version, run only the lines below.
+To compile the mandatory version, run the lines below.

 ```shell
 $ git clone https://github.com/srngch/42so_long